Heliolonche modicella Grote, 1873

 Photograph copyright: Merrill A. Peterson

-Heliolonche modicella is a very small (FW length 8 - 9 mm) attractive moth with a dark ochre band on a wine red background that flies in dry steppe in early summer.
+Heliolonche modicella is a very small (FW length 8 - 9 mm), attractive moth that flies in dry steppe in early summer.
+It has a dark ochre band on a wine-red background.
 The forewing is slightly pointed.
 The color is slightly powdery claret red, dark gray with a heavy sprinkling of ochre scales along the trailing margin from the base to the subterminal line.
 Two patches of uniform dark ochre yellow are present, a small one in the cell medial to the barely perceptible reniform spot and a large curved patch from the base near the posterior margin arcing lateral and anterior to end near the apex.
 The fringe is ochre with a gray base.
 The hindwing is uniform dark gray with a light yellow fringe.
 The head and thorax are uniform light yellow-gray, covered with hair-like scales.
 The eye is reduced in size.
 The male antenna is filiform.

 This species has a distinctive pattern and is unlikely to be confused with other moths in our area.
 The most similar species, Heliolonche pictipennis, is limited to southern Idaho in our region and has a large pale patch on the terminal wing that is lacking in H. modicella, and usually has a pale base to the dorsal hindwing, also lacking in H. modicella.